tonypags/resume/A-Pagliaro-Resume.md

 **DevOps Engineer** May 2021 - Present
 * Designs and maintains production code used in orchestration of systems and process automation, monitoring, and reporting solutions.
 * Advancing use of test/development environments and version control.
-* Spearheading inventory initiative across several IT teams, helping to create QA routines and actionable reporting for resolving deficiencies.
-* Used AI/GPT tools to accelerate development of various solutions having esoteric syntax, without disclosing proprietary information.
+* Leveraged AI/GPT tools to accelerate development of solutions, without disclosing proprietary information.
 * Authored functional modules for migration from existing, unstructured codebase.
    * Password manager integration with tools to aid in script development.
-   * Antivirus SaaS solution for endpoint compliance and available versions.
+   * Various SaaS solution for endpoint compliance.
    * Developer metrics from Git, Azure, and automated job schedules.
 * Overseeing all team projects to advance automation for IT Operations.
    * Automatically provision new servers based on existing ServiceNow change request form.